sukhbir-singh/blog/_posts/2018-08-05-gsoc-2018-final-submission-report.md

 - Provided support to dynamic theme installation.
 - Makes apps installation on platform more reliable and user-friendly and also providing caching support to it.
 - Implemented new plugins from scratch and provided support to existing plugins.
 - Implemented sharing of folders among the friend servers, also called friending feature.
-Some parts of this feature are still in progress.

 Each plugin adds a new feature to the system.
 As part of this project, I have developed plugins for detecting hard drive failures using S.M.A.R.T status, and a plugin for creating incremental backups periodically which is based on Rsnapshot tool.

 Lastly, I have collaborated with another GSoC student Chirag, to implement friending feature for Amahi.
 This feature aims to provide sharing functionality of folders among friends.
 This feature consists of two parts - implementing REST APIs and developing friending plugin and providing this plugin support in platform.
 I did the Implementation of friending plugin and platform support part.
-By using the friending plugin an Amahi user can add friends and can give them access to their folders and can manage friend requests sent.
+By using the friending plugin, an Amahi user can add friends and can give them access to their folders and can manage friend requests sent.

 ## Code Links